 - In one of the endings of Tsotsi, after handing back the child and placing his hands behind his head while covered by a lone young cop, he remembers he has the child's bottle in his back pocket.
 He whips it out — and the cop screams "Weapon!" and blows him away.

 - In Hook, Captain Hook challenges an older Peter an with "Draw your weapon, Peter".
-As Peter's a lawyer (long story), he draws... his checkbook (suprise), and asks "How much do you want?".
-Hook shoots the checkbook (And kills one of his pirate mooks.
+As Peter's a lawyer (long story), he draws... his checkbook (surprise), and asks "How much do you want?".
+Hook shoots the checkbook (and kills one of his pirate mooks.
 Like he cares).

 - Almost happens in the cop's story in Reservoir Dogs.
 The cop pulled someone over and trained a gun on him when he started reaching for the glove box.
 What was he reaching for?
 License and registration.